kabarton62/NetworkingLabs/network_discovery/lab2_black-box/Lab_Instructions.md

 **Using the information collected, diagram the network from H1 to all hosts in demo.us.
 Include IP addresses as fully as possible on the router interfaces.
 Report service versions on all demo.us servers.**

 ### Challenge 5: BONUS (10 PTS)
-One server in demo.us has a Local File Inclusion (LFI) vulnerability with a public exploit on exploit-db.
+One server in demo.us has a Local File Inclusion (LFI) vulnerability with a public exploit on https://exploit-db.com.
 Discover the vulnerability and exploit, then demonstrate exploiting the LFI vulnerability by reading /etc/passwd on the vulnerable server using the LFI exploit.

 **Capture a screenshot of the /etc/passwd file on the vulnerable server.**